ProjectRecommend/docs/design-docs/final/Feasibility_study_final.md

 ## Scope of Document

-This document covers the economic and technical feasibility of "Project Recommend
+This document covers the economic and technical feasibility of "Project Recommend"

 This report covers the following

-- Analysis of problem (Why do we need this software)
+- Analysis of problem (Why do we need this software?)
 - Limitations and constraints
 - Economical feasibility of product
 - Public survey to validate our assumptions

-## Analysis of problem (Why do we need this software)
+## Analysis of problem (Why do we need this software?)

-Music recommend is a fairly normal thing nowadays, we see it all over the places like YouTube, SoundCloud and all there other music provider services. then why do we need this software
+Music recommendation is a fairly normal thing nowadays, we see it all over the places like YouTube, SoundCloud and all there other music provider services.
+Then why do we need this software?
-Here is few limitations of all those online Music recommendation that we trying to overcome
+Here are few limitations of all those online Music recommendation that we are trying to overcome
-- recommendations as based on collaborative filtering which means you have to use that service quite a while for it's recommendation service to give reliable results
+- Recommendations as based on collaborative filtering which means you have to use that service quite often for it's recommendation service to give reliable results.
 - Everything is limited to that service, means you get recommendation on what that service have you to offer.
-- most of there services are paid/subscription based
+- Most of there services are paid/subscription based.
-- requires high internet bandwidth to stream music.
+- They require high internet bandwidth to stream music.

-here is what we are doing to overcome those problems we are trying to provide recommendations on your offline music collection that you have in your computer. music that you bought as a CD or from any online music store. means we are not limited to an particular services we use content based filtering that doesn't require any user data to work. we only fetch metadata so we can work on low bandwidth internet connections.
+Here is what we are doing is to overcome those problems.
+We are trying to provide recommendations on your offline music collection that you have in your computer.
+Music that you bought as a CD or from any online music store. means we are not limited to an particular services We use content based filtering that doesn't require any user data to work.
+We only fetch metadata so we can work on low bandwidth internet connections.

 ## Limitations and Constraints